Local Fare Scheme – Far North Queensland

 How often can I use the scheme?

-You can use the scheme for as much personal travel, in accordance with the conditions of the scheme, as you like for the 12 months.
+You can use the scheme for personal travel, in accordance with the conditions of the scheme, a maximum of 12 times during each financial year.

 The State Government may review this policy throughout the life of the scheme.
 Please check TransLink’s web site for any changes.

 How far in advance can I book my travel?